 The best part about making this recipe at home is that you can customize this easy shamrock shake recipe to fit your own needs.

-You can make this a healthy shamrock shake recipe by using frozen yogurt and almond milk instead of full-fat ice cream and whole milk.
+Healthier Option: You can make this shamrock shake recipe lower in calories and sugar by using frozen yogurt and almond milk instead of full-fat ice cream and whole milk.
 Choosing ingredients with fewer fats and sugars will make this drink a bit healthier so you can feel better about enjoying it.

 A shamrock shake is a creamy vanilla and mint flavored milkshake.
 It tastes a little like spearmint and vanilla and is a truly refreshing cold beverage.